rpeck98/ud2/README.md

 `az extension add -n azure-cli-ml`
 `az ad sp create-for-rbac --sdk-auth --name ml-auth`

-Since I am using an account my company manages, I am also not allowed to create a service principal.
+Since I am using an Azure subscription that my company manages, so I am also not allowed to create a service principal.
 See following screenshot.

 ![as](./images/sp-insufficent-priv.png)

 ### Show the dataset as available

+Bank Marketing dataset available in Azure ML Studio.

 ![data](./images/data-set-avail.png)

 ### Show the expirement completed

+Initial AutoML experiment completed with trained models.

 ![exp](./images/complete-experiment.png)